 It is also important to know that the browser will only cache the static resources whenever it is told to do so.
 So, in order to explicitly tell the browser that it needs to cache a particular resource, the server sends

 Cache-Control header in the response.
-Whenever this header is received, browser cache the response except when it's value is
+Whenever this header is received, the browser cache the response except when its value is

 Now let's understand why we need Cache Busting.
-Suppose, you have deployed your web-application on a web-server.
+Suppose, you have deployed your web application on a web server.
 Your app is up & running.
-Now, your development team has done some new development & it is obvious that they have made some changes in existing JS & CSS files.
-So, if you deploy your web-application again & one of your users access your website again.
+Now, that your development team has done some new development & it is obvious that they have made some changes to existing JS & CSS files.
+So, if you deploy your web application again & one of your users accesses your website again.
 As the user had already accessed your website, so the JS & CSS files are already cached by his or her browser.
-So, now even if you updated or deployed the latest code, but the user accessing your website won't be able to see the latest changes.
+So, now even if you updated or deployed the latest code, the user accessing your website won't be able to see the latest changes.
 And this is the moment when you require Cache Busting.

-Cache Busting is the process of appending some query parameter in the URLs of static resources such as JS, CSS or image file.
-Once we add a query parameter with newer value, the URL will get different from its previous version, hence browser won't find it's response in its cache & user will get the latest updated file from the server.
+Cache Busting is the process of appending some query parameter in the URLs of static resources such as JS, CSS or image files.
+Once we add a query parameter with a newer value, the URL will get different from its previous version, hence browser won't find its response in its cache & user will get the latest updated file from the server.

 <link href="http://coderjony.com/styles/external-styles?v=1001" rel="stylesheet"/> <script src="http://coderjony.com/scripts/shared-scripts?v=1001"></script>

-Now, you want to deploy the second version, then your script & styles should look like below:
+Now, if want to deploy the second version, then your script & styles should look like the below.